zverolen/reddit-client/README.md

 ### Prototype for Bigger screens

 This prototype features basic actions as well as loading screens and error messages.
 All controls are clickable.
-Loading screens will show "loaded" screens after a short delay.
+"Loading" screens will show "loaded" screens after a short delay.
 Links that lead outside the app are marked when clicked.

 This prototype contains more actions than the other one.
 The actions are: